youssef-mansor/TheAgentCompany/DEVELOPMENT.md

 # Development Guide
-This guide is for people working on JobBench and editing the source code.
+This guide is for people working on TheAgentCompany and editing the source code.
 If you wish to contribute your changes, check out the [CONTRIBUTING.md](./CONTRIBUTING.md) on how to clone and set up the project initially before moving on.
-Otherwise, you can clone the JobBench project directly.
+Otherwise, you can clone TheAgentCompany project directly.

 ## Table of Contents